This post was updated on August 15th, 2022

 Download my free 3-Day PCOS meal plan here to see a worked example of a PCOS diet.
 My free 30-Day PCOS Diet Challenge can also help you put these good ideas into action.

-The researchers found that green tea supplements and marjoram tea beverages reduced weight and improved insulin resistance in women with PCOS [1].
-The effect size was small, but it was statistically significant.
+They found that green tea supplements and marjoram tea reduced weight and improved insulin resistance [1].
+The effect size was small.
+But it was statistically significant.

 Green tea and spearmint tea also appeared to reduce free testosterone levels.
 But the evidence supporting this finding was very limited.
 I explore the potential health benefits of spearmint tea for PCOS here.